rep0mancer/MemoryCitadel/README.md

 ## Privacy

 Memory Citadel does not include any third‑party analytics.
-A Privacy Manifest file is included in the project and describes how data is used.
-The app synchronises user data via iCloud/CloudKit in a secure manner.
-No personal data is shared with third parties.
+A `Resources/PrivacyInfo.xcprivacy` manifest file describes how data is used.
+The app synchronises user data via iCloud/CloudKit in a secure manner and no personal data is shared with third parties.